ZixinMa27/cse15l-lab-reports/lab2.md

     for(double num: arr) {
         sum += num;
     }
-    sum =  sum - lowest;
+    sum =  sum - lowest; // drop the lowest
     return sum / (arr.length - 1);
 }
 ```

 ## Part 3
-From lab in week 2, I learnt how to build a simple server and run the server on my local computer.
+From lab in week 2, I learned how to construct a basic server and operate it on my personal computer.
+This will aid me in constructing future websites.
+From lab in week 3, I gained knowledge on debugging by writing JUnit tests, which will be useful in verifying the functionality of my code in all scenarios.